-Greenbrier Graphics is currently designing a new Add-in, and if it solves most (though infrequent) of the Add-in launch failures, it may become available in late February or in March 2019.
+Greenbrier Graphics is currently designing a new Add-in, and if it solves most (though infrequent) of the Add-in launch failures, it may become available in late April 2019.

 (Major license management update of Net Deed Plotter® (to version 5.60), as posted for download on 03-06-15)